What is Holistic Counselling?

 5. Christopher Peterson: Peterson, a Professor of psychology at the University of Michigan, co-authored "Character Strengths and Virtues" with Martin Seligman.
 His work focused on strengths, virtues, optimism, hope, character, and well-being, making him one of the founding fathers of positive psychology.

-While these five are commonly recognized as founding fathers, several other influential psychologists have contributed significantly to the field, shaping the future of positive psychology.
+While these seven are commonly recognized as founding fathers, several other influential psychologists have contributed significantly to the field, shaping the future of positive psychology.
 They include: Albert Bandura, Donald Clifton, Deci and Ryan, Ed Diener, Carol Dweck, and Barbara Fredrickson are among these notable influencers, each bringing unique perspectives and theories to the study of human well-being.

 Search